fish-shell/fish-shell/doc_src/cmds/disown.rst

 -----------

 ``disown`` removes the specified :ref:`job <syntax-job-control>` from the list of jobs.
 The job itself continues to exist, but fish does not keep track of it any longer.
+This will make fish lose all knowledge of the job, so functions defined with ``--on-process-exit`` or ``--on-job-exit`` will no longer fire.

 Jobs in the list of jobs are sent a hang-up signal when fish terminates, which usually causes the job to terminate; ``disown`` allows these processes to continue regardless.